 The Romansh language

 The only genuinely bilingual community is also the smallest, the Romansh people in Grisons.
-All Romansh speaking citizens, around 60 000 according to the latest figures, speak German as well and many have at least some understanding of Italian or French.
+According to the latest figures, all Romansh-speaking citizens, around 60 000 speak German, and many have at least some understanding of Italian or French.

 Bilingual school system.

-The use of two languages in schools in Romansh areas came about in the nineteenth century when German became more relevant, due to the improved accessibility of the valleys and immigration of German-speaking citizens (and tourists).
+The world’s oldest and most successful bilingual school system is one neglected accomplishment of this multilingual situation.
+The use of two languages in schools in Romansh areas came about in the nineteenth century when German became more relevant due to the improved accessibility of the valleys and the immigration of German-speaking citizens (and tourists).

-Since 1880, the constitution of the canton recognised the three languages, Italian, German and Romansh.
+Since 1880, the canton’s constitution recognised three languages, Italian, German and Romansh.
 The communes determine the use of languages in schools.

 Romansh is a language in its own right.
-The roots go back to Celtic tribes and the Roman Province of Raetia (Prima) with Chur (Curia) as the most important (later Episcopal) city.
-(Vulgar) Latin fused with the native (Celtic) language to become gradually Romansh.
+The roots go back to Raethian tribes, the Roman Province of Raetia (Prima) and Chur (Curia) as its capital (and later Episcopal) city.
+(Vulgar) Latin fused with the native language to become gradually Romansh.

 The (slow) process of Germanisation gradually isolated the Romansh speaking communities in their valleys.
-The Alemmani immigrated from the north from the second half of the fifth century.
-German-speaking immigrants from the Upper-Valais, nowdays known as Walser, settled in the 13th and 14th centuries.
+The Alemmani immigrated from the north in the second half of the fifth century.
+German-speaking Upper Valais immigrants, now known as Walser, settled in the 13th and 14th centuries.

-Every delegate in the parliament of the canton was entitled to use the Romansh, German or Italian language.
+Every delegate in the canton parliament was entitled to use the Romansh, German or Italian language.
 Documents were recorded and printed in these three languages.
-The reality was less rosy, however, and German became the dominant language.
+However, the reality was less rosy, and German became the dominant language.